Stjepan Radić

-Stjepan Radić (11 June 1871 – 8 August 1928) was a Croat politician and founder of the Croatian People's Peasant Party (HPSS), active in Austria-Hungary and the Kingdom of Serbs, Croats and Slovenes.
+Stjepan Radić (11 June 1871 – 8 August 1928) was a Croat politician and the co-founder of the Croatian People's Peasant Party (HPSS), active in Austria-Hungary and the Kingdom of Serbs, Croats and Slovenes.

 He is credited with galvanizing Croatian peasantry into a viable political force.
 Throughout his entire career, Radić was opposed to the union and later Serb hegemony in Yugoslavia and became an important political figure in that country.
 He was shot in parliament by the Serbian People's Radical Party politician Puniša Račić.
-Radić died several weeks later from a serious stomach wound at the age of 57.
+Radić died several weeks later from the serious stomach wound at the age of 57.
 This assassination further alienated the Croats and the Serbs and initiated the breakdown of the parliamentary system, culminating in the 6 January Dictatorship of 1929.

 Biography

 Early life

 Stjepan Radić was born in Desno Trebarjevo, Martinska Ves near Sisak in the Kingdom of Croatia-Slavonia within Austria-Hungary as the ninth of eleven children.
 After being expelled from his gymnasium in Zagreb, he finished at the Higher Real Gymnasium in Karlovac.
 In 1888, Radić travelled to Đakovo where he met with bishop Josip Juraj Strossmayer to request help for a trip to the Russian Empire.
 Strossmayer recommended Radić to Metropolitan Mihailo of Belgrade who referred him to a Russian teacher in Kiev.
 Radić travelled to Kiev and was allowed to stay at the city's Monastery of the Caves where he remained for six weeks before returning to Croatia.

 In September 1891, he enrolled in law at the University of Zagreb.
 He was selected as a representative of the student body at the celebration of the 300th anniversary of the Battle of Sisak in 1893.
 After criticizing the Ban of Croatia Károly Khuen-Héderváry during the ceremony and referring to him as a "Magyar hussar", Radić was sentenced to four months in prison which he served in Petrinja.
 He was among a group of students who set fire to the Hungarian tricolour on 16 October 1895, during the visit of Emperor Franz Joseph to Zagreb.
 For this, Radić received a prison sentence and was expelled from the University of Zagreb, as well as barred from all universities in the Monarchy.
-After spending some time in Russia and, later, Prague, Radić continued his studies at the École libre des sciences politiques in Paris, where he graduated in 1899.
+After spending some time in Russia and, later, Prague where he briefly led the Progressive Youth, Radić continued his studies at the École libre des sciences politiques in Paris, where he graduated in 1899.